NexusPHP/tachycardia/docs/tabulating_results.md

 # Tabulating results instead of plain render

-If you want to have the console report displayed in tables, you can set the `tabulate` option to true in the `phpunit.xml.dist` file.
+If you want to have the console report displayed in tables, you can set the `format` option to `table` in the `phpunit.xml.dist` file.

 ```xml